keplergl/kepler.gl/README.md

 # Kepler.gl

-Kepler.gl is the core package of Voyager.
-It is a map visualization tool that provides the UI to visualize any type of geospatial dataset.
-For what it is capable of.
-Take a look at [Voyager](voyager.uberinternal.com)
+Kepler.gl is the core package of Voyager, a map visualization tool that provides the UI to visualize any type of geospatial dataset.

+For what it is capable of, take a look at [Voyager](voyager.uberinternal.com).

-Kepler.gl is a redux component that uses redux reducer to store and manage state transitions.
+Kepler.gl is a redux component that uses a redux reducer to store and manage state transitions.
-The package consists of a reducer and the UI component to render and customize the map
+This package consists of a reducer and the UI components to render and customize the map.

-##Links
+## Links

 ### Env
-Use Node v6 and above, older node version has not been tested
+Use Node v6 and above, older node versions have not been tested

 ### Install
 Install node (`> 6`), yarn, and project dependencies